Jump to topic

 |3a.
 Water Testing||3b.
 Plant Deficiency Symptoms||3c.
 Algae types|

 Algae is an issue that all fish keepers deal with at some point or another.
-It is a frustrating and unsightly pest, but the methods of removing algae vary drastically from aquarium to aquarium.
+It is a frustrating and unsightly pest, and the methods of removing algae vary drastically from aquarium to aquarium.
 In this article, we'll be covering methods of algae control in freshwater planted aquaria.

 What causes algae?